-Techies in Residence brings together social challenges from charities and social enterprises with digital technology professionals to produce innovative digital products and services that have potential for deep social impact.
+The Techies in Residence (TiR) Programme is open for applications!
+The Programme brings together social challenges from charities and social enterprises with digital technology professionals to produce innovative digital products and services that have potential for deep social impact.

 By matching relevant VCSE organisations with tech talent, TiR is about using cross-sectoral collaboration and the latest technology to introduce and embed new ways of thinking and working to solve problems.
 The combined social know-how of the VCSE sector and the digital acumen of the tech sector hold huge potential to develop impactful and scalable digital responses to a variety of social problems in Northern Ireland and further afield.
 Check out the case studies section for examples of previous projects supported.

-Any VCSE organisation can apply through simply submitting a challenge they want to work on where they feel digital technology and innovation support could help enhance their social impact.
-Those thinking of applying should first come along to one of Social Innovation NI’s introductory workshops, being delivered throughout Northern Ireland by NICVA during autumn 2017 (see here for more info).
-The application deadline is Friday 1st December 2017.
+Any VCSE (voluntary, community or social enterprise) organisation registered or operating in Northern Ireland can apply through simply submitting a challenge they want to work on where they feel digital technology and innovation support could help enhance their social impact.
+The application deadline will be 5pm on Friday 7th December 2018.

-As well as this, a dedicated Innovation Agent works with the participant organisation to consider the wider opportunities and support available to the participant outside of the programme and to strategically develop and plan further development of their new digital solution post-Techies intervention.
+As well as this, a dedicated mentor from Innovate NI works with the participant organisation to consider the wider opportunities and support available to the participant outside of the programme and to strategically plan further development of their new digital solution post-Techies intervention.

-This can prove invaluable in securing additional funding or helping to sustain and scale the innovation being worked on.
+This can prove invaluable in identifying additional funding opportunities or helping to sustain and scale the innovation being worked on.

 Please note the Techies in Residence programme adopts an ‘open innovation’ approach, which centres on the belief that any new solution could have multiple applications beyond the immediate problem for which it was developed.